ATM2100/GuidedWalkThroughOfLinux/cheat_sheet.md

 ### Exercise using apt
 This exercise will require elevated privileges and can be done anywhere.
-I recommend that before you start installing random packages, you look up what they are and what they do.
+Before you start installing random packages, I recommend you look up what they are and what they do.
 Here are the packages that I want you to install:
 ```
 cmatrix
 sl
-fortune
-cowsay
+neofetch
 ```
-a) Install all four of these packages using `apt install`.
+a) Install all of these packages using `apt install`.
 b) Uninstall the `cmatrix` package.
-If you decided that you do want it, you can always reinstall it later.
+If you decide you want it, you can reinstall it later.

 ```
 $ sudo apt install cmatrix
 $ sudo apt install sl
-$ sudo apt install fortune
-$ sudo apt install cowsay
+$ sudo apt install neofetch
 $
 $ sudo apt remove cmatrix
 ```